Institutional Diplomas (DE)

 François RIOU, Associate Professor

-Jean-Marie VAUTRIN, Associate Professor
+Jean-Marie VAUTRIN, Assistant Professor

 Training objective:

-Skills acquired at the end of the training:
+Skills acquired upon completion of the training:

 Raising awareness among other professionals about APAS care for people with intellectual disabilities